-10. Philosophical encounters
+10. Philosophical Encounters

-When Alexander was about 14 years old, his father King Phillips II decided to tutor him under the guidance of the biggest names in contemporary philosophical teaching.
-At that time, Aristotle had not already made a name for himself, but he was a known pupil of Plato.
-So, King Phillip II invited Aristotle to impart his knowledge to his son – a decision much favored by Alexander’s mother.
-She had a lot of faith on Plato’s insightful apprentice.
+When Alexander was about 14 years old, his father King Phillip II decided to tutor him under the guidance of one of the biggest names in contemporary philosophical teaching: Aristotle.
+At that time, Aristotle had not yet made a name for himself, but he was a known pupil of Plato.
+So, King Phillip II invited Aristotle to impart his knowledge to his son, a decision much favored by Alexander’s mother as she had a lot of faith in Plato’s insightful apprentice.

-There is the famous story of the first encounter between Alexander and the famed ascetic Diogenes.
-Diogenes believed man only needed what is essential to survive.
-So, he would sleep in a barrel, travel places, and preach his thoughts to whoever would listen.
-Once Alexander met him in a public plaza and asked him “if there is anything he could do for him”.
-Diogenes calmly replied, “Yes, you can step aside a little so as not to keep the sunshine from me.”
-Alexander was rather impressed at his sheer blunt reply and is believed to have said to his soldiers that if he wasn’t Alexander, he would have been Diogenes.
+There is a famous story about the first encounter between Alexander and the famed ascetic Diogenes.
+Diogenes believed that man only needed the essentials to survive.
+So, he would sleep in a barrel, travel, and preach his thoughts to whoever would listen.
+Once Alexander met him in a public plaza and asked if there was anything he could do for him.
+Diogenes calmly replied: “Yes, you can step aside a little so as not to keep the sunshine from me.”
+Alexander was impressed by his blunt reply and is believed to have said to his soldiers that if he wasn’t Alexander, he would have been Diogenes.

-9. Ascension to throne
+9. Ascension to the Throne

-Although Alexander had a great relation with his father during his childhood, things between them had notably soured by the time Phillip decided to marry Cleopatra.
-When King Phillip was stabbed to death by one of his bodyguards in 336 B.C. at a wedding banquet, many eyebrows were raised at Alexander and his mother’s involvement behind the scenes.
+Although Alexander had a great relationship with his father during childhood, things between them had notably soured by the time Phillip decided to marry Cleopatra.
+When King Phillip was stabbed to death by one of his bodyguards in 336 BC at a wedding banquet, many eyes turned to Alexander and his mother as possible suspects.

-But, with the throne now open for grab, Alexander wasted no time to react.
-He was quick to eliminate all possible hurdles on his way to the throne.
-King Phillip also had a son from his last wife, but Alexander had him swiftly killed off at the hands of his allies.
-But, soon, a number of rebellions rose among the Thracians and Greeks.
-Alexander silenced them all with resounding authority by forcing his way into Greece and restoring the Macedonian rule over all conquered states.
-His agility took everyone by surprise and soon they all could do nothing, but acknowledge his authority.
+But, with the throne now up for grabs, Alexander wasted no time and he was quick to eliminate all possible hurdles on his way there.
+King Phillip also had a son from his last wife, but Alexander had him swiftly killed by his allies.
+However, soon a number of rebellions rose up among the Thracians and Greeks.
+Alexander silenced them all with resounding authority by forcing his way into Greece and restoring Macedonian rule over all conquered states.
+His swift actions took everyone by surprise and soon they could do nothing but acknowledge his authority.